BRAIN FACT: The Brain Does Not Like Chaos

 For more information click here

 You have read this article brain awareness week / giveaway with the title March 2010.
-You can bookmark this page URL http://slantedshanty.blogspot.com/2010/03/wednesday-give-away-winner.html.
+You can bookmark this page URL https://slantedshanty.blogspot.com/2010/03/wednesday-give-away-winner.html.
 Thanks!

 PLAY, LAUGHTER, OUTDOORS AND HEALTHY BRAINS….
 SOME OF MY FAVORITE THINGS!